What is the Best Angle for Solar Panels in Arizona?

 Your daily energy habits matter.
 If your home consumes the most electricity at certain times of the day, orientation can play a key role.

-- East-facing panels: Produce more power in the morning — great for early risers and morning-heavy usage.
+• East-facing Solar panels: Produce more power in the morning — great for early risers and morning-heavy usage.

-- West-facing panels: Best for afternoon and evening energy demands — perfect for families who return home and crank up the AC.
+• West-facing Solar panels: Best for afternoon and evening energy demands — perfect for families who return home and crank up the AC.

 In areas with time-of-use billing plans (like those from APS or SRP), west-facing panels may even yield higher financial savings by producing energy during peak billing hours.